ITSupportscripts/Cleanup-temp-files-and-maintenance-log-script/README.md

-# Cleanup Temp Files and Maintenance Log Script
+# Cleanup temp files and maintenance log v1.0.bat

 ## Overview

-**Cleanup Temp Files and Maintenance Log v1.0** is a Windows Batch (`.bat`) script designed to perform routine system maintenance by safely cleaning temporary files and selected Windows maintenance log directories.
+**Cleanup temp files and maintenance log v1.0.bat** is a Windows Batch (`.bat`) script designed to perform routine system maintenance by safely cleaning temporary files and selected Windows maintenance log directories.
 The script includes structured logging, user interaction via a menu-driven interface, and safeguards to avoid unintended deletions.

 This script is intended for **IT administrators, support technicians, and advanced users** performing local system maintenance on Windows devices.